danlobo/flow-castro/README.md

+# Flow-Castro

+Flow-Castro is a React library for creating and editing interactive flowcharts and visual programming interfaces (VPL).
+It enables users to build workflows, data flow diagrams, and visual logic through an intuitive drag-and-drop interface.

+With Flow-Castro, you can:

+- Create custom nodes with typed inputs and outputs
+- Connect nodes to create complex data flows
+- Define custom behaviors for data processing
+- Implement visual interfaces for various applications such as automation, data processing, and workflows

+## About this document

+This guide will walk you through the process of setting up and integrating the Flow-Castro library into your React application.

 # Setting up Flow-Castro in a React Application

 This guide will walk you through the process of setting up and integrating the Flow-Castro library into your React application.